Geothermal Heat Pump Installation (Steps, Benefits…)

 1. Site Evaluation and System Design

-The first step is a thorough evaluation of your property.
-Our technicians will assess your home’s heating and cooling needs based on its size, insulation, and layout.
+The geothermal heat pump installation begins with a thorough evaluation of your property.
+Our experienced technicians will assess your home’s heating and cooling needs based on its size, insulation, and layout.
 We’ll also examine your yard’s geology, soil conditions, and available space to determine the best type and size of ground loop for your property.
 Based on this information, we design a custom geothermal system tailored to your specific needs.

 2. Ground Loop Installation

-This is the most intensive part of the installation process.
+This is the most intensive part of the geothermal heat pump installation process.
 Depending on your property, we will install one of two main types of ground loops:

-Our team uses specialized equipment to minimize disruption to your landscaping and completes the excavation and pipe installation with precision.
+Our team uses specialized tools to minimize disruption to your landscaping and completes the excavation and pipe installation with precision.

 3. Indoor Unit Installation